Lethalz/ZetV2/Notes/Protocol Metrics.md

 EIGRP MEtric

-Uses the bandwidth and delay of links to calculate the metric You can manually conigure the delay on links
+Uses the bandwidth and delay of links to calculate the composite metric You can manually conigure the delay on links

+So even though it is a distance vector there are other factors that affect the Metric